Kheirallah-Elie/Java5Project/README.md

 ---

-## PostGreSQL
+# PostGreSQL

-The database used in this project is PostGreSQL, to achieve that, the port and the name of the database need to be specified in the **application.properties** file under the **resources** folder as follows:
+The database used in this project is **PostGreSQL**, to achieve that, the port and the name of the database need to be specified in the **application.properties** file under the **resources** folder as follows:

 ``` python
 spring.application.name=Game